davidbone4/cs-327-rogue-game/README.md

     >Make
     > ./rlg327 <arguments>

 NOTE: I tested this program on Ubuntu and it was fully functional.
 On the pyrite server, I {Segmentation fault(core dumped)} error.
 I assume this is something to do with creating a .rlg327 folder in home.
-It is fully functional in Ubuntu
+It is fully functional in Ubuntu.

+ALSO NOTE: The terminal window must be AT LEAST 82 x 24 as I have a border around the dungeon output. (maybe I should delete the border...)

 Thank you!